cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 | options | An arbitrary-length array,<br>specifying every possible options | nothing | For macros with discrete, explicit choices |

 Declarations for the above case are：

 ```glsl
 #pragma define LAYERS range([4, 5])
 #pragma define METALLIC_SOURCE options([r, g, b, a])
 ```

-The first line declares a macro named `LAYERS`, with possible range of [4, 5];<br>
+The first line declares a macro named `LAYERS`, with possible range of [4, 5].
 The second line declares a macro named `METALLIC_SOURCE`, with four possible options: 'r', 'g', 'b', 'a'.<br>

 > **Note**: every tag accepts a single parameter, in the syntax of YAML.

 ### Functional Macros
-Due to lack of native support in WebGL platform, functional macros are provided as an effect compile-time feature, all references will be expanded in the output shader.<br>
+Due to lack of native support in WebGL platform, functional macros are provided as an effect compile-time feature, all references will be expanded in the output shader.

-This is an good match for inlining some simple utility functions, or similar code repeating several times.<br>
+This is an good match for inlining some simple utility functions, or similar code repeating several times.

 In fact, many built-in utility functions are functional macros:
 ```glsl
 #define CCDecode(position) \